 Parents in rainbow and same-sex families might be worried about their legal rights and entitlements.
 For example, if they have children from a previous relationship, they might be concerned about custody issues just like other parents, but they might also be worried that their sexual orientation or gender identity might affect custody.

 Parents in diverse families might be worried that they, their family or their children will experience discrimination.
 For example, they might be concerned about discriminatory attitudes within their own families or communities.
-They might also have concerns about the attitudes of professionals like health care providers, child care providers and teachers.
+They might also have concerns about the attitudes of professionals like service and health care providers, child care providers and teachers.